chaoxu/chaoxu.github.io/posts/2018-12-23-strings-with-hamming-distance-exactly-1.md

 We do assume the alphabet size is constant.
 If the alphabet size is $\sigma$ and ordered, then there is an extra factor of $\log \sigma$ in building the tries.
 The the final running time will be $O(mn\log \sigma)$.

-[Problem 1] also reduces to finding the closest pair of elements by hamming metric [@MinKZ09].
+[@prob] also reduces to finding the closest pair of elements by hamming metric [@MinKZ09].
 It does not get us the desired running time though.

 # An implementation in Haskell